Ryuichi Itaya: Early life and career

 After graduating from the Saga Prefectural Miyaki High School Itaya attended the Imperial Japanese Naval Academy's 60th Class from 1929 to 1932, graduating second in his class.
 After his graduation he was promoted to ensign and later posted to China to where he served with the Shanghai Special Naval Landing Force.
-Itaya was promoted to Sub-Lieutenant in 1935 while part of the unitand later reassigned to Destroyer Shimakaze in December 1936.
+Itaya was promoted to Sub-Lieutenant in 1935 while part of the unit and later reassigned to Destroyer Shimakaze in December 1936.
 On 11 August 1937 following the Ōyama Incident he was once again assigned to the Shanghai Special Naval Landing Force to replace the fallen 1st Company Commander Lieutenant Isao Ōyama.
 Itaya arrived at his post in Shanghai on 18 August and for the next three months lead his company in the Battle of Shanghai.
 Following the battle he was reassigned to the armored cruiser Yakumo in December 1937.

 In 1938 Itaya was promoted to lieutenant and attached to the 7th Submarine Squadron where he served as Navigator aboard the submarine I-3 starting in August before being reassaigned to the destroyer Kikuzuki as the ship's weapons officer.
 The next year he was briefly reassigned as the weapons officer aboard the destroyer Shigure before attending the Naval Gunnery School, after graduating Itaya was assigned as the weapons officer aboard the destroyer Asashio.

 Pacific War

 In 1941 Itaya served on the battleship Nagato before being transferred in 1942 to the light cruiser Natori as the ship's weapons officer where he was promoted to lieutenant commander.
 In early 1943 Itaya was posted to the light cruiser Kinu as weapons officer before being transferred to the 1st Torpedo Squadron where he served as a staff officer.
 In 1944 he was transferred to the 2nd Torpedo Squadron where he continued to serve as a staff officer.

-In April 1945 Itaya participated in the Battle of Cape Bonomisaki aboard the light cruiser Yahagi and survived the ship's sinking in the battle.
+In April 1945 Itaya participated in Operation Ten-Go posted aboard the light cruiser Yahagi one of the escorts for the battleship Yamato on its final voyage to Okinawa.
+He survived the Yahagis sinking during the operation and was among those rescued by the Hatsushimo and Yukikaze.
 In May he was assigned as a staff officer to the Navy General Command and the staff of the Combined Fleet.
 In August he was transferred to the Imperial Japanese Navy General Staff and the Navy Ministry.
 In September Itaya was promoted to commander and was demobilized on 30 November.